DataCampM2DSSAF/datacampfa-liao_zhang_xie/README.md

 Import data and familarize with data
 Understang the subject : predict log return of crypto currucies Tools me may use : time series : ARMA, ARCH, GARCH.
+Read and understand the tutorial to the G-Research Crypto Competition.

 Objectif for next week (17/01/2022